AgencyPMG/PMG-WP-Core/readme.md

     // use $f as above

-Additional all fields have a `render` method which spits out the fields themselves.
+Additionally all fields have a `render` method which spits out the fields themselves.
 This behaves differently depending the type of fields created.
 See [PMG\Core\Fields](https://github.com/AgencyPMG/PMG-WP-Core/tree/master/inc/Fields) for more information.